An Optimal Switching Approach for Bird Migration: Numerical Methods

 \subsection{Switching region}

-In this subsection, we shall show how to represent the optimal strategy through the computation of value functions above.
-To achieve this goal, we recall the definition of switching region and continuation region as below:
+In this subsection, we show how to represent the optimal strategy through the computation of value functions above.
+To achieve this goal, we recall the definitions of switching region and continuation region as below: